Search for the doubly charmed baryon $\it{\Omega}_{cc}^{+}$: Reconstruction and selection

 The threshold of the multivariate output is determined by maximising the figure of merit $\varepsilon/\left(5/2 + \sqrt{N_B}\right)$~\cite{Punzi:2003bu}, where $\varepsilon$ is the estimated MVA selection efficiency, $5/2$ corresponds to 5 standard deviations in a Gaussian significance test, and $N_B$ is the expected number of background candidates in the signal region, estimated with the wrong-sign $\Xicp\Km\pim$ combinations in the mass region of $\pm12.5\mevcc$ around the \Omegacc mass of 3738\mevcc used in the simulation, taking into account the difference of the background level for the signal sample and the wrong-sign sample.

-After the multivariate selection, events may still contain more than one \Omegacc candidate in the signal region although the probability to produce more than one \Omegacc is small.
-The reconstructed \Omegacc candidates could suffer from background from candidates reconstructed with clone tracks, i.e. reconstructed tracks sharing a large portion of their detector hits.
+After the multivariate selection, the reconstructed \Omegacc candidates could suffer from background from candidates reconstructed with clone tracks, i.e. reconstructed tracks sharing a large portion of their detector hits.
 Clone tracks could be included in a \Omegacc candidate, when one is used for the \pip candidate from the \Xicp decay and its clone for the \pip candidate from the \Omegacc decay.
 To avoid that, candidates with the angle between each pair of identically charged tracks smaller than 0.5~mrad are removed.
 The \Omegacc candidates could also be formed by the same five final tracks but with two tracks interchanged, \eg the \Km (\pip) candidate from the \Xicp decay is swapped with the \Km (\pip) candidate from the \Omegacc decay.
 In this case, only one candidate is chosen randomly.

 For \mbox{selection B}, the multivariate selection is similar to \mbox{selection A} except that the PID variables of the \Km and \pip candidates from the \Omegacc decay are not used in the training to ease the efficiency determination.
 Furthermore, an additional hardware trigger requirement is imposed on candidates for both the signal and the normalisation modes to minimise differences between data and simulation.
 The data sets are split into two disjoint subsamples.
 One subsample is triggered on signals associated with one of the reconstructed \Xicp candidates with high transverse energy deposits in the calorimeters (TOS), and the other is triggered on signals exclusively unrelated to the \Omegacc candidate (exTIS).